 Quasi-hallucinations and OCD

-While hallucinations feel like true sensory experiences that don’t have an external cause, quasi-hallucinations are a bit more ambiguous, where someone’s ability to distinguish reality becomes a bit blurred.
+While hallucinations feel like true sensory experiences that don’t have an external cause, quasi-hallucinations are a bit more ambiguous, where your ability to distinguish reality becomes a bit blurred.
 Some obsessions in OCD may actually be experienced as quasi-hallucinations, characterized by distorted perceptions of real sensory experiences.

 What causes quasi-hallucinations in people with OCD?